An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: Introduction

 A widely studied subfamily of contextuality proofs is that of \emph{contextual configurations}~\cite{HS17}, aka. \emph{magic sets}, whose observables belong to an even number of contexts (\emph{parity condition}), whose number of negative contexts is odd (\emph{oddness condition}), and which are incidence geometries, meaning that two observables share at most one context (\emph{incidence condition}).
 The contextuality of a magic set is an immediate logical consequence of these conditions~\cite{HS17}.
 Typical examples are the Mermin-Peres squares~\cite{mermin,peres}, composed of nine two-qubit observables and six contexts of three observables, with one or three negative contexts among them.

 Previous works inspired by finite geometry~\cite{SdHG21,MSGDH22,MSGDH24} exhibit contextuality proofs which do not satisfy the first two conditions of magic sets.
-For example, multi-qubit doilies comprise three contexts per observable, thus do not satisfy the parity condition.
+For example, multi-qubit doilies~\cite{MSGDH22} comprise three contexts per observable, thus do not satisfy the parity condition.
 Moreover, three-qubit doilies with four negative lines do not satisfy the oddness condition, but also provide contextuality proofs.
 Actually, whatever their number of qubits and configuration of negative contexts, all doilies have been proved to be contextual and to admit the same contextuality degree, whose value is~3~\cite[Proposition~1]{MSGDH22}.
 Independently, the non-contextual bound of magic sets -- linearly related to their contextuality degree, as detailed in~\Cref{contextualitySec} -- has recently been shown not to depend on their number of qubits~\cite[Theorem~2]{TLC22}.

 At first glance, according to its definition, the degree of a contextuality proof depends on the distribution of positive and negative contexts in it, itself arising from the Pauli observables which label their vertices.
 The main objective of this work is to clarify this dependence.
-We achieve this by describing a graph-based structure subject to an algebraic condition and admitting a definition of contextuality degree, both said to be \emph{abstract} because they are defined independently of a number of qubits and more generally without recourse to any quantum-related concept.
+We achieve this by introducing the notion of hypergram (\Cref{hypergramDef}), which is an observable-free graph- and hypergraph-based structure admitting a definition of contextuality degree.
+It is \emph{abstract} because it is defined independently of a number of qubits and more generally without recourse to any quantum-related concept.